What is a Felony Conviction in the United States?

 A felony offense ranges in classification depending on the seriousness of the crime and damage to another human being or their property.

-Felony charges are the most serious crimes.
-They have the highest penalties, both in terms of time spent in prison and fines that must be paid to the court.
+Felony charges are the most severe crimes, and you must have felony lawyers in your defense.
+They have the highest penalties in terms of time spent in prison and fines that must be paid to the court.
 If you commit a felony, you could go to state or federal prison for life or even be put on death row.

-When determining whether someone committed a felony crime, a law enforcement officer look at three factors:
+When determining whether someone committed a felony crime, a law enforcement officer looks at three factors:

-• What state you live in (what laws apply)
+• What state do you live in (what laws apply)

 • Whether it was done with malice or forethought